KaviW2001/KaviW2001/README.md

 - 👋 Hi, I’m @KaviW2001
 - 👀 I’m interested in It
-- 🌱 I’m currently learning information system course.
+- 🌱 I’m currently learning information system course..

 <!---
 KaviW2001/KaviW2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.